reactive-python/reactpy-django/docs/src/learn/your-first-component.md

 ## Viewing your component

-To test your new Django view, run the following command to start up a development webserver.
+To test your new Django view, run the following command to start up a development web server.

 ```bash linenums="0"
 python manage.py runserver